bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 1. What is middleware?
 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 1. Which `react-redux` method links up our `components` with our `redux store`?
 1. (Stretch goal question for if you get the DELETE endpoint working) The server's DELETE endpoint functionality is not optimal, since it requires you to either make a second `getSmurfs` request to fetch the updated list of Smurfs after deletion, or you need to keep two sources of truth synchronized, one in the client and one in the server.
-What would change would you propose to make the server DELETE functionality more optimal such that either of these two issues are not encountered?
+What change would you propose to make the server DELETE functionality more optimal such that either of these two issues are not encountered?

 ## Initializing Project - READ THIS CAREFULLY, you have two apps here.
 A server, and a client.